dambergn-codefellows/snakes-cafe/README.md

 - Fixed new bug where after order program would exit.
 - Fixed message when user enters something that is not a handled option.
 - Fixed capitals in function names.
+- If the user types menu, the entire menu is printed to the console.

 ### 2018-08-14
 - Updated README.md file.